pbonney/umpire-neuralnet-training/ReadMe.txt

 (To learn more about Baseball On A Stick, see: http://sourceforge.net/projects/baseballonastic/)

 Otherwise, you must amend the queries to match your database schema.

+Usage of flat file data is NOT Recommended because of the memory intensity.